- This post contains affiliate links. Read more here.

 4. On the Road Again: Take Breaks

-On a long road trip, your dog needs car snacks, water and potty breaks, just like you do.
+On a long road trip, your dog needs car snacks, water, and potty breaks, just like you do.
 Make water readily available to your pup to avoid dehydration.
-Meals, treats, and chew toys are great distractions for a busy dog in the car, too, and a Classic KONG is all of those things at once.
+Meals, treats, and chew toys are great distractions for a busy dog in the car, so long as your pet isn’t prone to car sickness.

 5. Hot Dog: Check the Temperature in the Car